 Mark Burginger, the inventor of Qubit's Toy's, had a totally new concept to compete with the Lego's of the world.

 Mark's creations was enough to get the producer's attention on the Shark Tank Show.
-They liked the idea so much they squeezed in Qubit's during the very first season during the last episode and made sure that his invention would be seen by millions of soon to be fans on the up and coming Hit Show.
+They liked the idea so much, they squeezed in Qubit's during the very first season and the last episode of season 1.

 Mark Burginger on the Shark Tank Show

-Mark Burginger went into the Shark Tank in what some would call the loneliest time for an inventor.
+Mark Burginger went into the Shark Tank in what some would call the loneliest time for any inventor.
 You are completely convinced that you have a great product and million's of people are going to love that you are willing to invest to your limit to make your dream a reality.
-When Mark sent in his audition tape to the Shark Tank Show back in June of 2009 he had plenty of inventory and just needed that little boost in advertising to make it a success he always knew it would become.
+When Mark sent in his audition tape to the Shark Tank Show back in June of 2009, he had plenty of inventory and just needed that little boost in advertising to make Qubits a major success story.

-Daymond John, knowing a good deal when he sees one, offers Burginger a deal, but only contingent if he can make a deal with one of the larger toy companies.
-Unfortunately Daymond was not successful in the negotiations and the the deal with Qubit's was unable to materialise.
-Daymond John has however, still been working with Mark and a major deal in the future is not out of the question.
+Daymond John, knowing a good deal when he sees one, makes Burginger an offer, but only if he can make a deal with one of the larger toy companies.
+Unfortunately, Daymond was not successful in the negotiations, and a deal with Qubit's was unable to materialize.
+Daymond John, has however, still been working with Mark, and a major deal in the future is not out of the question.

 Qubit's 2 - Update